Echo 56V Battery Backpack Blower Review

 Weight: 15.0 Lbs.
 Bare Tool

 Echo provided the Tool Box Buzz crew with a sample of the tool for testing.
 Additionally, our crew had the opportunity to visit Echo’s manufacturing facility in Lake Zurich, Illinois to see where the DPB-5800T is built.
-All Echo backpack leafblowers sold worldwide are manufactured in this facility!
+All Echo gas-powered backpack leafblowers sold worldwide are manufactured in this facility!

 Specifications